ourownstory/neural_prophet/docs/README.md

 ![plot-forecasts-1](images/plot_forecasts_simple_1.png){: style="height:350px"}

-This is a simple model with a trend and a weekly seasonality and a yearly seasonality.
-You can also look at the individual components separately.
+This is a simple model with a trend, a weekly seasonality and a yearly seasonality estimated by default.
+You can also look at the individual components separately as below.

 ```python
 fig_comp = m.plot_components()